multiformats/haskell-multicodec/README.md

      cabal install

-This library exports the Multicodec module which come with the Multicodec type and four functions:
+This library exports the Multicodec module which comes with the Multicodec type and four functions:

      prefixByteString :: String -> ByteString -> Multicodec